abrignoni/iLEAPP/admin/docs/module_updates_advanced.md

 This guide outlines the process of updating existing complex xLEAPP modules to include LAVA output.
 These modules typically process a single group of file pattern searches but generate multiple HTML and TSV outputs.

+*Note that if you are just attempting to split output into multiple HTML pages or just handle HTML manually for some other reason but the LAVA and TSV is a single table/output you can probably still use the instructions found in module_updates.md.
+(Refer to carCD.py for an example)
 ## Key Changes

 1. Update the `__artifacts_v2__` block